AhmadKhaled-dev/Betrayal-Camp-Game/README.md

 # introduction
-As our graduation project we were to choose any type of developmet project after discussing with all team members we chose to go with creating a game noun of us had any experince in creating games before but we took the challenge
+As our graduation project we were to choose any type of development project, after discussing with all team members we chose to go with creating a game, noun of us had any experience in creating games before, but we took the challenge, we faced some issues but we managed to deliver at time and

 # Betrayal-Camp-Game
- Betryal Camp was an idea to make an online game where 5-10 players are spawn into an island, some of the players are Traitos and some are inocents, the game will last 10 minutes.
+ Betrayal Camp was an idea to make an online game where 5-10 players are spawn into an island, some of the players are Traitors and some are innocents, the game will last 10 minutes.

  how will traitors win the game:
- 1. elemenate all inocent players
+ 1. eliminate all innocent players
- 2. the inocents don't finish all of their tasks before time
+ 2. the innocents don't finish all of their tasks before time

- how will inocents win the game:
+ how will innocents win the game:
  1. finish all tasks
- 2. elemenate all traitors
+ 2. eliminate all traitors
- the traitors will try to elemenate all inocent players before the Inocent complete the tasks they're assigned to do.
-In our initail lunch we made 3 main task if all inocent mmembers do they will win the game

 # tools Used
-1. we choose "Unity" as our game Engine
+1.	we choose "Unity" as our game Engine (C#)
+2. Photon PUN as our Networking solutions
+3.	mixamo.com a free source for character animations

+# team members
+1. ADEL ALTHUBAITY
+2. AHMAD KHALED
+3. AHMED MELIBARI
+4. ALYAS AL ABBADI
+5. ELYAS ALKHALAF